 Job Descriptions (“JDs”):

 The job description will also play an ongoing role in evaluating whether an employee is meeting the expectations you set for the role.
-Whether or not your people deliver will ultimately determine the success or failure of your business and job descriptions are critical to making sure your people know what they are supposed to be doing and enabling you / managers to objectively appraise and develop their performance.
+Whether or not your people deliver will ultimately determine the success or failure of your business.
+Job descriptions are critical in making sure your people know what they are supposed to be doing and enabling you / managers to objectively appraise and develop their performance.

 A good job description with clearly defined responsibilities and KPIs therefore enables four key things:

-A key determinant of the amount your business will offer will be based on what it can afford but there is a health warning here: don’t expect to hire a competent senior manager with your level of drive and commitment for peanuts on the basis that it is all you can afford.
-One of the biggest pain points we witness is mismatched expectations between owner managers and their staff whom they expect to be all-singing-all-dancing heroes only to find that the office is empty at 17:01.
-Clarity of structure and roles is key to hiring the right people to do the right job at an appropriate reward/cost.
+A key determinant of the amount your business will offer will be based on what it can afford.
+But there is a health warning here.
+Don’t expect to hire a competent senior manager with your level of drive and commitment for peanuts.
+Especially on the basis that it is all you can afford.
+One of the biggest pain points for businesses is mismatched expectations between owner managers and their staff.
+Often they expect their staff to be all-singing-all-dancing heroes.
+But find that the office is empty at 17:01.
+Clarity of structure and roles is key to hiring the right people to do the right job.

 Employing people is an essential part of most businesses achieving their vision.
 It is also a huge source of angst and a significant pain point.
 A well thought through and structured approach is vital to getting it right from the beginning and relieving the stress!

-To assist you we have developed a helpful download providing an example job description template that you can customise to help you think through key elements of your roles.
+To assist you we have developed a helpful download.
+This provides an example job description template that you can customise yourself and helps you to think about the job roles.